 Described as "renowned authors"

-to thousands of people across Canada and in the United States on Louis
+and the Metis to tens of thousands of people across Canada and in the United

-Riel and the Metis.
+States and Europe.
 Their speaking venues have included universities, historical

 societies, Metis gatherings, high schools, public libraries, and other

 appreciation for your moving and informative presentation —

 your knowledge and understanding of Louis Riel is remarkable. ... the evening

 could not have been the success it was without your participation."

 Stuart Murray, President

 "Sincere thanks and appreciation